 Think sustainable home design is just a fad?
 Think again.
 Green is growing and growing and growing.
 In 2017, more than one-third of homebuilders said green building was a significant share of their overall activity.
 By 2022, this number is expected to increase to one-half, proving that green home building is here to stay (and hopefully bound to become the status quo!).

-SUSTAINABLE HOME DESIGN TRENDS FOR 2018
+SUSTAINABLE HOME DESIGN TRENDS

 #1 – Resilience